KB User's Guide - Users Tab - Group Authorization

-There is no conflict if a user who has been manually entered into the User's Tab of the KB Admin Tools is also a member of an Authorized Group.
-The KB first checks user permissions in the Users list before checking for Group Authorization rules, so permissions granted for an individual via the Users list will always take precedence.
+There is no conflict if a user who has been manually entered into the Users tab of the KB Admin Tools is also a member of an Authorized Group.
+Any elevated permissions set via the Existing Users list will be honored.

 There may be occasion for a KB group admin or author to collaborate with a member of an Authorized Group who is a content expert.
 However, if that individual is not in the Users list, they will be unable to access the KB Admin Tools to view draft (In Progress or In Review) documents.
 To remedy this, you may create a privately shared link to share one or many unpublished documents with a member of an Authorized Group.
 Should it be more practical for the content expert to edit the document, the KB group admin need only add the user to the KB.